kprabhupaul/rclibraries/README.md

 # RC Libraries
-A lightweight plugin for most used JS and CSS Libraries to enable at frontend and/or backend conveniently.
+Manage and enqueue RC Libraries (CSS & JavaScript) on the WordPress frontend and backend.